Workplace Accident Compensation Claims – FAQs

 Health and safety laws and Legislation have greatly improved the level of protection to employees.
 There are many written health and safety regulations and laws designed to prevent accidents in the workplace.
 Any breach of these regulations can result in accidents and injuries in the workplace.
 The Health and Safety Executive have set out guidance on their website for employers to assist in the implementation of Health and Safety Legislation on the workplace.

-If you have been injured because of your employer’s failure to implement and follow the relevant health and safety regulations, you may be able to make an accident at work compensation claim.
+If you have been injured because of your employer’s failure to implement and follow the relevant health and safety regulations, you may be able to make a work injury compensation claim.

-You will not be able to make a claim against your employer if you were 100% responsible for your accident; however, if you were only partially to blame for the incident, you may be able to bring a claim.
+You will not be able to make a claim for an accident against your employer if you were 100% responsible for your accident; however, if you were only partially to blame for the incident, you may still be able to bring a claim.

 How Common Are Workplace Accidents?